stackunderflow-stackptr/stackptr_tools/docs/source/api.rst

    The response is encoded as JSON.

+   This is returned as a list of :class:`MessageItem`.

+.. class:: MessageItem

+   Structure for storing messages sent over the wire in ``/users`` calls or WebSockets.

+   .. data:: type

+      The type of message being sent.
+This is one of the message types.

+   .. data:: data

+      The value of the entity

    ``response['me']``
-      A :class:`TrackedUser` for your user.
+      A :class:`TrackedUser` for your user.  (user-me)

    ``response['following']``
-      An array of :class:`TrackedUser` for users that you watch.
+      An array of :class:`TrackedUser` for users that you watch. (user)

 .. class:: TrackedUser